A LANDMARK building could be refurbished after its owner reached a deal with council chiefs after seven years.

 The building, which would become five flats under the latest proposals, ceased being a hotel in the Fifties.
-Mr Levy has spent seven years negotiating with Southend Council to come up with a plan for the site.
+Mr Levy has spent seven years negotiating with Southend Council to come up with a plan

 The latest scheme, which does not include a hotel, will still have to be approved by councillors at next week’s development control committee meeting before it can go ahead.

 However, Andrew Lewis, the council’s corporate director of enterprise, tourism and the environment, has recommended it for approval.

 He said: “The Bell Hotel building is of high quality design, but has been disused for some time and is run-down in appearance.

 “The refurbishment of this building is therefore welcomed and will, in principle, improve the character of the area.”